Lili Almog

-Lili Almog (Hebrew: לילי אלמוג, b.
-1961, Tel Aviv) lives and works in New York City, is a photographer and mixed media artist, who is renowned for her intimate spiritual portraits of women cultural identities around the world.
+Lili Almog (לילי אלמוג; born 1961) is a photographer and mixed media artist, living and working in New York City, who has made intimate spiritual portraits of women cultural identities around the world.
 Almog has worked primarily in the environmental portraiture genre, among her most notable work is photographing cloistered nuns in Israel, Palestine, and the United States and working in Muslim women mosques and with other minority women in rural China.

 Biography

 Lili Almog has built a celebrated photography career, focusing her lens primarily on women and, more recently, on the traces of human presence in America's post-industrial landscapes.
 Raised in an Israeli matriarchal home, she emigrated to the United States in the mid-1980s as a photojournalist, working on fashion shoots and portraiture, and documenting New York's eccentric nightlife in candid black-and-white images.
 She gradually transitioned into photographing only women, presenting their "psyche and their body" in their intimate space and revealing their "spiritual state of mind and cultural identity" that has been affected by conflict and western culture.